-Mineral zonation and cockade textures (Frenzel & Woodcock 2014; and references therein) are widely recognised on micro- to meso-scales, with the best examples preserved at Crystal Cove, Petit Tor Point, and Shoalstone Beach.
-Here the mineralized fracture cavity fills have individual clasts that are completely surrounded by, and therefore appear to float in, multiple concentric layers of cement (Figs 7b, 10e, 13a).
-Elongate scalenohedral or rhombohedral calcites surround clasts ranging from single quartz sand grains to large clasts of Devonian wall rock (Figs 10e, 13b).
+Mineral zonation and cockade textures (Frenzel and Woodcock 2014 and references cited therein) are widely recognized on microto meso-scales, with the best examples preserved at Crystal Cove, Petit Tor Point and Shoalstone Beach.
+Here, the mineralized fracture cavity fills have individual clasts that are completely surrounded by, and therefore appear to float in, multiple concentric layers of cement (Figs 7b, 10e and 13a).
+Elongate scalenohedral or rhombohedral calcites surround clasts ranging from single quartz sand grains to large clasts of Devonian wall rock (Figs 10e and 13b).
 The paucity of contact points between the clasts suggests that the clasts are free to move away from one another.
-Fractured cockades (e.g. Fig. 13b) are locally preserved but the more widespread development of uniform overgrowths within and between clasts requires that the mineral cements grew evenly on all sides of each clast at the same rate.
-Whilst some of the concentric overgrowths may be the result of a "cut-effect" during sampling, the prevalence across multiple samples and paucity of contact points between clasts shows that the majority are "true" cockades.
-This suggests that they grew in either in suspension, and/or by repeated accretion and rotation of clasts in an upwardly flowing, supersaturated fluid (Figs 13a, b; Frenzel & Woodcock 2014; Cox & Munroe 2016).
+Fractured cockades (e.g. Fig. 13b) are locally preserved, but the more widespread development of uniform overgrowths within and between clasts requires that the mineral cements grew evenly on all sides of each clast at the same rate.
+Although some of the concentric overgrowths may be the result of a cut effect during sampling, their prevalence across multiple samples and the paucity of contact points between clasts shows that the majority are true cockades.
+This suggests that they grew either in suspension and/or by repeated accretion and rotation of clasts in an upwards-flowing supersaturated fluid (Fig. 13a, b; Frenzel and Woodcock 2014; Cox and Munroe 2016).
 More generally, the preservation of such textures indicates that the fracture cavities remained open for significant periods and were subject to episodic fluid fluxes with significant flow velocities.
-The open nature of the fissures is consistent with the filling with red sediment derived from above, and the ubiquity of this relationship suggests that complete sealing of mineralized fissures rarely occurred (see discussion in Frenzel & Woodcock 2014).
+The open nature of the fissures is consistent with filling by red sediment derived from above and the ubiquity of this relationship suggests that complete sealing of mineralized fissures rarely occurred (see discussion in Frenzel and Woodcock 2014).

-Crack-seal textures and fibrous calcite fills are preserved widely in dilational calcite veins in the Devonian basement rocks, where they also have a distinctly yellow colouration compared to the younger milky-white fissure fill calcites.
-These older features are widely interpreted to indicate the cyclic build-up of fluid pressures leading to repeated episodes of hydraulic fracturing and mineral precipitation (e.g. Ramsay 1980; Cox & Etheridge 1989).
-The absence of such features in the later mineralized Mode I fractures of inferred Permian age is consistent with the fissures remaining open or partially open due to their near surface location meaning that significant build-ups of fluid pressure that might lead to hydraulic fracturing (i.e. fault valve behaviour; Sibson 1990; Cox & Munroe 2016) did not occur.
+Crack-seal textures and fibrous calcite fills are preserved widely in dilational calcite veins in the Devonian basement rocks, where they also have a distinct yellow coloration compared with the younger milky white fissure-fill calcites.
+These older features are widely interpreted to indicate the cyclic build-up of fluid pressures leading to repeated episodes of hydraulic fracturing and mineral precipitation (e.g. Ramsay 1980; Cox and Etheridge 1989).
+The absence of such features in the later mineralized mode I fractures of